 - College prep and youth empowerment

-Habitat Newark’s NR efforts are focused in the West and Central Wards of Newark in an area of 2.95 mile radius with the geographic boundaries shown in the map below.
-HFHN intends on measuring impact within this defined focus area with the aim of expanding efforts to other communities in and around Essex and Union Counties.
+Habitat of Greater Newark’s NR efforts are focused in the West and Central Wards of Newark in an area of 2.95 mile radius with the geographic boundaries shown in the map below.
+HFHGN intends on measuring impact within this defined focus area with the aim of expanding efforts to other communities in and around Essex, Hudson & Union Counties.
 The area is a 2.95 mile radius with the geographic boundaries shown in the map below.

 The focus neighborhood has an estimated population of 3,043 people.
 Population demographic of the focus area in comparison to the State Average of New Jersey: